ienorand/cosmos-ccsds_transfer_frames/README.md

 ## Code of Conduct

-Everyone interacting in the Cosmos::CcsdsTransferFrameProtocol project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ienorand/cosmos-ccsds_transfer_frames/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Cosmos::CcsdsTransferFrames project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ienorand/cosmos-ccsds_transfer_frames/blob/master/CODE_OF_CONDUCT.md).